The scaling limits of near-critical and dynamical percolation: Networks associated to marked percolation configurations

 \begin{definition} Let $Q$ be a fixed quad in $\QUAD_\N$.
 For any dyadic $r>0$ in $2^{-\N}$, and any family of disjoint $r$-squares $B=\{B_1^r,\ldots, B_p^r\}$ where the squares are taken from the grid $r\, \Z^2 - (\frac r 4, \frac r 4)$, a {\bf network} for the pair $(Q,B)=(Q,B^r_1,\ldots,B^r_p)$ will be the same combinatorial structure as in Definition \ref{d.network}, where the set of vertices is replaced here by $B \cup \{\p_1,\p_2,\p_3,\p_4\}$. \end{definition}

 The purpose of the next subsections will be to define a network attached to a cloud of points with the help of a nested sequence of mesoscopic networks, where the dyadic squares will shrink towards the cloud of points.
 This motivates the following definition.
+(See also Figure \ref{f.network} for an illustration of this procedure).

 \begin{definition}[A nested family of dyadic coverings] For any $b>0$ in $2^{-\N}$, let $G_b$ be a disjoint covering of $\R^2$ using $b$-squares of the form $[0,b)^2$ along the lattice $b\, \Z^2$.
 Now for any $r\in 2^{-\N}$ and any finite subset $X=\{x_1,\ldots, x_p\} \subset D$, one can associate uniquely $r$-squares $B_{x_1}^r,\ldots,B^r_{x_p}$ in the following manner: for all $1\le i \le p$, there is a unique square $\tilde B_{x_i} \in G_{r/2}$ which contains $x_i$ and we define $B_{x_i}^r$ to be the $r$-square in the grid $r\Z^2 - (r/4,r/4)$ centered around the $r/2$-square $\tilde B_{x_i}$.
 (This explains the above translation by $(r/4,r/4)$).
 We will denote by $B^r(X)$ this family of $r$-squares.
 The family of $r$-squares has the following two properties: \bi \item[(i)] The points $x_i$ are at distance at least $r/4$ from $\p B_{x_i}^r$. \item[(ii)] For any set $X$, $\{ B^r(X) \}_{r\in 2^{-\N}}$ forms a nested family of squares in the sense that for any $r_1<r_2$ in $2^{-\N}$, and any $x\in X$, we have